Scott1974-1/Pico2-input_shaper/README.md

 # Pico2-input_shaper
 Setup of a RPI Pico 2 to use as an input shaper for 3D printers<br>
-Pico 2 Image Shaper Build Notes<br>
+Pico 2 Image Shaper Build Notes.
+This project is for the Pico 2 only.
+This Git was created because there is no good documentation in one place to get this build done for the Pico 2.
+Some of the commands are slightly different than doing it with a regular Pico.
+Hope it helps.<br>
 <br>
 Using standard cat6 cable with the Blue/Blue Stripe wires removed (not needed only require 6 wires)<br>
 <br>